Updated: 30th May 2016

 A couple of weeks ago I finally got to visit Hong Kong and the team at Travelex set me a mission, discover the sights, sounds and buzz of this special region… but on a budget!

 Budget travel is not about saving every penny to me, it’s about getting the best experience at the best price.
-Luxury for less was the aim and with my trusty new iPhone 6 I set out to capture a 30-second clip of what this city had to offer.
+Luxury for less was the the aim.

 Think sunset cocktail cruises, rooftop bars, three-course dinners with the best views of the city and street food picnics all for under $100… I know right!
 I was expecting Hong Kong to be mega expensive, but luckily there are heaps of top experience here you can enjoy without splashing the cash.